 If you keep track of your sampling number, you can also verify the results online.

-Fish and Game needs your help monitoring for chronic wasting disease in the Panhandle and elsewhere in the state
+Chronic wasting disease: what you need to know and how you can help in the Panhandle and elsewhere in the state

 Chronic Wasting Disease (CWD) is currently not found in Idaho.
 Hunters can help us monitor for it to continue prevention efforts.